robbygoodmusic/jekyll-theme-massively/blog.md

 <iframe src="https://drive.google.com/file/d/1iBzKcs-PThUSHLz8WJ-J6Qq76jDVsw8O/preview" width="50%" height="200%"></iframe>

 <i>"This piece was written in dedication to Mr. O, my physical education teacher in eighth grade and one of the most influential and inspirational figures I have ever been lucky enough to have met.
-The text was written around the phrase "Be Extraordinary," a phrase that he would always tell us and one that I carry with me each and every day."</i>
+The text was written around the stories he would tell us of his own life, and the phrase "Be Extraordinary," a phrase that he would always tell us and one that I carry with me each and every day."</i>

 <b>Performed by members of the Los Angeles Master Chorale under Luke McEndarfer inside the Dorothy Chandler Pavilion - May 21, 2016.</b>